omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 ### Accessing and manipulating control structures

 Statements involving control structures are expressions like any other expression in R, and we can create an unevaluated version of them using `quote`.
 As I explained above, we can then treat this expression object as a list.
-So we can get the length of the object and we can get access to the elements in the object.
-For a single `if`-statement we get expressions of length 3 while for `if-else`-statements we get expressions of length 4.
+So we can get the length of the object, and we can get access to the elements in the object.
+For a single `if`-statement we get expressions of length three while for `if-else`-statements we get expressions of length four.
 The first element is the name `if`.
 For all control structures and function calls, the first element will always be the name of the function, so if you think of control structures as just functions with a slightly weird syntax, you don't have to consider them a special case at all.^[They basically *are* just special cases of calls.
 The `is.call` function will return `TRUE` for them, and there is no difference in how you can treat them.
 The only difference is in the syntax for how you write control-structure expressions compared to function calls.]
-The second element is the test-condition in the `if`-statement, and after that you get body of the statement.
+The second element is the test condition in the `if`-statement, and after that, you get the body of the statement.
 If it is an `if-else`-statement, the fourth element is the `else` part of the expression.

 ```{r}
 x <- quote(if (foo) bar)